jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 It's important to note that the `<Window>` has some CSS to hide overflow in my use case that was absolutely necessary to have nifty rounded corners 😜.

-Here's what it looks like.
-Be sure to click around on the artboard to see how the menu is cut-off by the window.
-Then enable the portal to fix the overflow issue and render to the root of the document.
+Here's what it looks like. **Be sure to click and scroll around on the artboard to see how the menu is cut-off by the window.** Then enable the portal to fix the overflow issue and render to the root of the document.

 <iframe height='670' scrolling='no' title='Portal for escaping hidden overflow' src='//codepen.io/jscottsmith/embed/36f1d12b6b54e0131bfac956c2b35d01/?height=524&theme-id=8020&default-tab=result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/jscottsmith/pen/36f1d12b6b54e0131bfac956c2b35d01/'>Portal for escaping hidden overflow</a> by J Scott Smith (<a href='https://codepen.io/jscottsmith'>@jscottsmith</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>